 The added danger is that Pakistan has few high quality hospitals outside of the major cities, so treatment in rural areas may be problematic.

-Pakistan does have a general problem with insect borne diseases, and in addition to Malaria, dengue fever, Crimean-Congo haemorrhagic fever and Japanese encephalitis, are present with outbreaks occurring periodically.
-Now, none of those diseases sound like a lot of fun to have, and there's a reason for that.
-There all fairly nasty, debilitating and generally unpleasant, so do everything you can to avoid getting any of them.
+Pakistan does have a general problem with insect borne diseases, and in addition to malaria, dengue fever, Crimean-Congo haemorrhagic fever and Japanese encephalitis, are found, with outbreaks occurring periodically.

-Strict preventative measures against insect borne diseases should be put into place and used wherever appropriate, as the best defence is not getting bitten in the first place.
-Ensure that your accommodation is insect proof, especially at night, use an insect repellent at all times and where long loose fitting, light coloured clothing.
+Strict preventative measures against insect-borne diseases should be taken – the method of defence is not getting bitten in the first place.
+If your accommodation is not insect proof (with flyscreens), use an insect repellent at all times and wear long-sleeved loose fitting clothing.

-As for unique local colour, as well as avoiding the street vendor food stalls which look like they might be dodgy, also avoid the temporary henna tattoos, as they more often than not contain a dye which can cause serious skin reactions.
+As well as avoiding dodgy street food vendors, travelers should avoid getting temporary henna tattoos, as they more often than not contain a dye which can cause serious skin reactions.

-If you have a sensitive stomach or are generally prone to stomach upsets and you do encounter intestinal problems, ask the chemists for "Medicine Stop Motion", they will be aware of exactly what you're after.
-Better still, take anti-diarrhoea medication with you when you leave.
+If you have a sensitive stomach or you're generally prone to traveler's diahrrea and you do encounter intestinal problems, ask the chemists for "Medicine Stop Motion", they will know exactly what you're after.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.